Land of Nod: In popular culture

 The Land of Nod can refer to the mythical land of sleep, a pun on Land of Nod (Gen. 4:16).
 To "go off to the land of Nod" plays with the phrase to "nod off", meaning to go to sleep.

 The first recorded use of the phrase to mean "sleep" comes from Jonathan Swift in his Complete Collection of Genteel and Ingenious Conversation (1737) and Gulliver's Travels.

-A later instance of this usage appears in the poem "The Land of Nod" by Robert Louis Stevenson from the A Child's Garden of Verses (1885) collection.
+Later instances of this usage appear: in "Brother Rabbit and His Famous Foot" (story #30 in Joel Chandler Harris' Nights with Uncle Remus 1883 collection), in which the narrator says that the old African teller Daddy Jack, having just fallen asleep, has reached the land of Nod; in the poem "The Land of Nod" by Robert Louis Stevenson from the A Child's Garden of Verses (1885) collection.

+In Henry Miller's World of Sex, Miller claims that people behave like automatons, in the "[L]and of nod, with everyone spinning like tops."

-In the Arc of a Scythe series by Neal Shusterman, the Land of Nod is mythologized as containing a mythical fail-safe against the Scythedom and becomes critically important to the plot of the third book.
+In the Arc of a Scythe series (c.
+2016) by Neal Shusterman, the Land of Nod is mythologized as containing a mythical fail-safe against the Scythedom and becomes critically important to the plot of the third book.

-In Fevre Dream by George R. R. Martin, the Land of Nod is suggested as a place where vampires originated.
+In the Command & Conquer (c.
+1995) series, one of the two warring factions is named the Brotherhood of Nod, who are led by and devoted to a mysterious and charismatic figure named Kane.